 Similar discussions of billing the Department of Indian Affairs can also be seen in Council minutes from the following year.
 Minute from Council 1969-04-15

 County Home billing records from even earlier show the forms used specifically for billing the Department of Indian Affairs.
 These include name, band or residential school, diagnosis, who admitted the resident, the number of days they resided in the home for each monthly billing period.
-Example of County Home billing records 312-64-1
+See here for an example of County Home billing records (312-64-1).

-Halifax City (Rockhead) Prison (102-18B) registers contain the following types of information: inmate name, country, crime, sentence length, religion, age, physical description, date of discharge, conduct and other general comments.
+Prison registers contain the following types of information: inmate name, country, crime, sentence length, religion, age, physical description, date of discharge, conduct and other general comments.
 Early volumes sometimes have notes on ethnicity such as "Indian,” shown below.